top of page

 Di-framing Vermeers

-Gallery: A Taste of Art @ The Kaufman Arcade Exhibition dates: April 18 – June 22, 2013 Curator: Laurence Asseraf Director: Tal S. Shamir Producer & Art Director: Ruth B. Shamir (PhD) Actors: Lisa Madison & Giuseppe Solinas Digital prints: Arik Baltinaster
+Gallery: A Taste of Art @ The Kaufman Arcade Exhibtion dates: April 18 -- June 22, 2013 Director: Tal S. Shamir Producer & Art Director: Ruth B. Shamir (PhD) Curator: Laurence Assaraf Actors: Lisa Madison & Giuseppe Solinas Digital prints: Arik Baltinaster

 Cinematic Philosophy-Cover hi res_edited_edited_edited.jpg